 - 1.1 Under Section 38(1) of the Localism Act 2011 (the "Act"), the Council is required to prepare a pay policy statement for each financial year.
 This statement must be approved by Council.
 The provisions of the Act do not apply to local authority schools. - 1.2 The pay policy statement must be approved by a resolution of Council before it comes into force.
 Once in force it must be complied with, although it may be amended by Council during the financial year.
-It must always be published on the Council's website as soon as reasonably practicable after approval or amendment. - 1.3 The Council must in setting pay policy statements, have regard to any guidance issued by the Secretary of State for Housing, Communities and Local Government.
-This includes the Local Government Transparency Code amended 2015 issued pursuant to section 2 of the Local Government Planning and Land Act 1980 and guidance and supplementary guidance issued in February 2013 under section 40 of the Localism Act 2011. - 1.4 The pay policy statement proposed for 2021/22 includes changes to the Council's pay and grading framework from 1 April 2021 that were approved by Administration Committee on 8 February 2021.
+It must always be published on the Council's website as soon as reasonably practicable after approval or amendment. - 1.3 The Council must in setting pay policy statements, have regard to any guidance issued by the Secretary of State for Levelling Up, Housing and Communities.

+This includes: - Local Government Transparency Code amended 2015 issued pursuant to section 2 of the Local Government Planning and Land Act 1980; - Guidance and supplementary guidance issued in February 2013 under section 40 of the Localism Act 2011; and, - The 12 May 2022 Statutory Guidance on Special Severance Payments.